zephraph/notes/Projects/Typescript control flow library.md

 ```
 await procedure('install', context)
   .validate('plugin', isValidPlugin)
   .load(configFromFs)
   .exec()
 ```

 This is the minimal control flow that I can represent right now.
 Essentially `procedure` is a factory function that constructs a new `Procedure` class.
+That class has a notion of `context` which is the datastore for the process and `operations` which are the steps to be run.
+When you call ``